tsunyoku/Katagami/README.md

 PRs are more than welcome, and we'd love to see new contributors!
 Also, feel free to create an issue, we'll try our best :]

 ## License
-No license, do what the fuck you want with the code.
-We could care less
+No license, do what you want with the code.
+Credit us if you're nice though, I guess.